seiya1223/techcasestudies/_posts/2016-12-16-Kompis-Sverige.md

 During the development an SDK was not available for Power BI Embedded for ASP.NET Core, so we had to develop the entire flow using the built-in HTTP-stack.

-To achieve this properly, we developed a few different operations:
+To achieve this properly, we developed a workflow with six operations:

 - Import the Power BI Desktop document file.
 - Wait for the import to finish (by polling the state).